MaxBaldo99/ProjectASD_1/README.md

 * Adelson-Velskij e Landis (AVL)

 # ToDo:

-same as on top, but execution has the scheme:
+Same as on top, but execution has the scheme:
 - [ ] generate empty BST
 - [ ] generate randomly n numbers [n1, ..., nn]
 - [ ] find ni in BST, if not found then insert it in BST

-at the end of computation will be done:
+At the end of computation will be done:
 * number of finds: n
 * number of insert: m
 * m <= n